What is a Sales Battle Card?

 Not all battle cards are the same but should be made contextual according to the situation.
 Battle cards will need to be customized based on the requirements.
 For example, competitor battle cards are surely different from own product battle cards.
 Similarly, battle cards could be varying in their coverage (based on the requirements).

-While a battle card will need to have as many details as possible, it should be concise in its form – an overly lengthy battle card will not be used by salespeople.
+While a battle card needs to have as many details as possible, it should be concise in its form – sales reps could be easily discouraged from using overly lengthy battle cards.

 Storing Your Battle cards